How To Win The Listing Every Time By Thinking Like The Seller!

 No!
 There is only one way and that is the fully understand MLS 'Targeted Buyers' marketing strategy.
 You then must produce a list of these targeted buyers and then 'do the math' with the seller to confirm this list.

 8. Outside of Having A Buyer, What Is The 2nd Most Important Concern of the Seller?

-A. That his home sells in a reason amount of time.
+A. That the home sells in a reasonable amount of time.
 (Yes or No)